mirfan899/sppas/Packager/doc/02_interface/23_gui_main.md

 Like in any other file explorer, while clicking and pressing the "CTRL" key ("COMMAND" on MacOS) on the keyboard, you can select multiple files and/or directories.
 Idem with the "SHIFT" key.
-The "F5" shortcut allows to refresh the list.

 #### Add file(s).